SamZorSec/Open-Home-Automation/ha_mqtt_binary_sensor_pir/README.md

 # MQTT Binary Sensor - Motion - Home Assistant
-A simple example to use a PIR motion sensor cnnected to a NodeMCU board (ESP8266).
+A simple example to use a PIR motion sensor connected to a NodeMCU board (ESP8266).

 ## Configuration
 configuration.yaml :